-Inorganic materials like plastic cannot be composted, but what about plastic items labelled "biodegradable" or "compostable," like bags, produce stickers, cups, and utensils?
+Inorganic materials like plastic cannot be composted, but what about plastic items labelled "biodegradable" or "compostable," like bags, produce stickers, cups, utensils, and wipes?
 These may not be accepted in your green bin program.
 Read on for more information.

 Plastic items labelled "biodegradable" or "compostable" don't belong in the green bin